 As mentioned above, admissions and placement decisions may depend partially on the college essay or writing sample.
 Some colleges also require placement testing to determine entry levels for basic core courses (i.e., reading, writing, and math).
 Most important, however, is to give your child the best foundation for success once admitted.
 Some colleges offer pre-college summer camps to help with foundational skills, but here are a few activities your child can do on his/her own:

 - Reading: Take advantage of the reading comprehension lessons within Time4Learning’s High School Curriculum.
 Review necessary skills and strategies from English language arts lessons, as well as social studies and science lessons where reading skills are embedded.

-- Math: Review math skills through Time4Learning’s High School Curriculum, especially skills for which calculators may have taken the place of knowledge (i.e., remember long division!).
+- Math: Review math skills through Time4Learning’s High School Math Curriculum, especially skills for which calculators may have taken the place of knowledge (i.e., remember long division!).
 Some college placement tests want to see math problems completed by hand!